ESCAP-SD/geospatialSAEhowto/README.md

 The guide is designed to complement the Primer mentioned above by focusing on the practical aspects of implementation.
 To support hands-on learning, code chunks are included throughout.
 This repository also contains all the necessary data.

 Readers are encouraged to copy and run the code to run on their own computer while following the guide.
-To facilitate this, an interactive HTML version of this guide is under development for release in Q3 2025.
+To facilitate this, an interactive HTML version of this guide is available [here](https://escap-sd.github.io/geospatialSAEhowto/).
+On the interactive version, you can click to copy code chunks and then insert them directly into your R console or script.

 Throughout this guide, we will be using data from Northern Malawi.
 The survey data come from the [Fifth Integrated Household Survey (IHS5)](https://microdata.worldbank.org/index.php/catalog/3818), which is only considered representative at the district (admin 2) level.
 Our final goal will be to estimate poverty at the admin 3 level for Northern Malawi, which is not possible with the raw survey data – many admin 3 areas have no survey observations at all and those that do tend to have a small sample size.